Simhyeon/r4d/README.md

 rad -e FileToWriteError.txt # Log error to file rad -s # Suppress error rad -n # Always use unix newline (default is '\r\n' in windows platform)

+# Freeze rule to a file
+rad test -f frozen.r4f
+# Melt a file and use in processing
+rad test -m frozen.r4f
 ```

 Type ```-h``` or ```--help``` to see full options.